-A twelve-member Board of Directors representing seven regions as well as small town and urban constituencies governs MNL.
+MNL is governed by a twelve-member Board of Directors representing seven regions as well as small town and urban constituencies.
 Directors are elected from among the delegates at the Annual General Meeting, one of the largest conventions in the province.

 MNL activities are coordinated by a staff of seven professionals based largely in the organizational headquarters located at 79 Mews Place in St John’s.
 From this office economic development workshops are developed and delivered, cutting edge research and facilitation of inter-municipal cooperation is conducted, and sector leading membership services are coordinated.
 These services include a province-wide municipal general insurance program, a free legal telephone referral program, an air travel discount program, and an exclusive debt collection service.
 Membership programs are also in development to provide council conflict mediation, a free engineering referral service, a finance and accounting referral service, and a human resources referral service.